vifor/recetop-api/readme.md

    - Swagger UI: [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html#/)
    - H2 Console: [http://localhost:8080/h2-console](http://localhost:8080/h2-console)

+## Authentication

+Protected endpoints on this API require a Bearer Token to be sent in the `Authorization` header.

+**Header Format:**
+`Authorization: Bearer <your_token>`

+For development and testing purposes, the following hardcoded token can be used:
+`my-super-secret-jwt-token-for-testing`

 ## API Endpoints

 | HTTP Method | Endpoint                | Description                        | Request Body      | Response         |